trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

           runs: <number>   // Optimize for how many times you intend to run the code },
         evmVersion: <string> // Default: "istanbul"
+      },
+      modelCheckerSettings: {
+        // contains options for SMTChecker
       }
     }
   }
 }
 ```
-For more information, please see the Solidity documentation on [Compiler Input and Output JSON Description](http://solidity.readthedocs.io/en/develop/using-the-compiler.html#compiler-input-and-output-json-description); the various
+For more information, please see the Solidity documentation on [Compiler Input and Output JSON Description](http://solidity.readthedocs.io/en/develop/using-the-compiler.html#compiler-input-and-output-json-description) for the various possible settings.
+Note that customizing `stopAfter` and `outputSelection` are not currently supported.
-options under `settings` there can be used under `settings` here as well.

 ### vyper